Frova is indicated for the acute treatment of migraine with or without aura in adults.

 Patients in Four Pooled Placebo-Controlled Migraine Trials

 Gastrointestinal system disorders

 Hot or cold sensation

-Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency.
-Information is often incomplete so that a definite causal relationship to drug exposure can often not be established.
+The following adverse reactions were identified during post approval use of Frova.
+Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.